 So to them, supposedly, if they died while trying to kill their enemies, then other than victory, it was a better way to go and they saw no disgrace in that.

 Another difference I noted between the two styles was how they conducted themselves in their techniques.
 Fiore swordsmanship feels much more intellectual than anything else to me.
 There’s a separation of emotion and spirit in the execution of the technique.

-I certainly appreciated the clear mind aspect, and its common in many other styles, including kendo.
-The feints and thinking-focus of it was definitely applicable.
+I certainly appreciated the clear mind aspect, and it's common in many other styles, including kendo.
+The feints and thinking-focus of it were definitely applicable.
 However, it also felt somewhat empty to me personally.

-So it's a difference of goals.
-Theirs’ is winning and survival.
-Mine was total commitment in attempting to win: period.
+So it's a difference in goals.
+Theirs’ are winning and surviving.
+Mine was a total commitment in attempting to win: period.
 While I am trying to adapt to this because it's their school and again, I like learning about different perspectives, this has also been the most difficult aspect for me to adapt to as well.